Deep Polynomial Chaos Expansion: CIRCUITS

-The DeepPCE shares its structure with (probabilistic) circuits --- the constraints imposed on the structure of circuits allow to perform tractable inference.
-For detailed explanations and proofs of the theoretical foundations and necessary and sufficient conditions for tractability, we refer to \citet{choi2020Probabilistic, vergari2021Compositional, loconte2024What}.
+The DeepPCE shares its structure with (probabilistic) circuits --- the constraints imposed on the structure of circuits allow the tractable computation of different inference queries \citep{vergari2021Compositional}.
+For detailed explanations and proofs of the theoretical foundations and necessary and sufficient conditions for tractability, we refer to \citet{choi2020Probabilistic, vergari2021Compositional, loconte2025What}.
 Here, we will provide a higher-level summary of the important concepts.
-Similar to other frameworks \citep{peharz2020Einsum, loconte2024What}, the DeepPCE is implemented as layerwise tensorized computational graph, parallelizing the operations inside the circuit.
+Similar to other frameworks \citep{peharz2020Einsum, loconte2025What}, the DeepPCE is implemented as layerwise tensorized computational graph, parallelizing the operations inside the circuit.
 It still consists of the same basic computational \emph{nodes}, which we explain briefly.
-An inner node (a node that is not an input node) in the circuit receives inputs from one or more other circuit nodes, its \emph{children}.
-We denote the children of a node $n$ as $\text{ch}(n)$.
-Each node encodes a function, denoted as $h_n$ over a subset of input variables $\X_c \subseteq \X$, also called the \emph{scope} of a node.
+An inner node $c$ (a node that is not an input node) in the circuit receives inputs from one or more other circuit nodes, its \emph{inputs}, which we denote as $\text{in}(c)$.
+Each node encodes a function, denoted as $h_c$ over a subset of input variables $\X_c \subseteq \X$, also called the \emph{scope} of a node.
 A circuit has only three distinct computational nodes: